arkq/bluez-alsa/doc/bluealsa-cli.1.rst

 list-pcms
     Print a list of BlueALSA PCM D-Bus paths, one per line.

+    If the *--verbose* option is given then the properties of each connected PCM are printed after each path, one per line, in the same format as the **info** command.

 info *PCM_PATH*
     Print the properties and available codecs of the given PCM.